shiyis/nlpwme/modules/1a-nn.md

 Text and document classification involves normalizing functions based on frequency and punctuation of words, including discrete features like 0,1-valued functions.
 Documents are represented as numeric vectors, with separate classes forming independent clusters.
 Classical pattern recognition techniques are used to assign new documents to appropriate classes.
 A simple Bayesian approach assumes each class generates independent feature values, with the highest-performing class selected.
 A common generative model of real-valued features allows feature interactions, treating known members as multivariate normal random variables.

-Other methods used：

-Text and document classification uses features like word frequency, punctuation, and discrete functions.
-Classical pattern recognition techniques like

-Naïve Bayesian;
-Generative models;
-Discriminative approaches;
-Perceptrons, and k-nearest neighbors;

-methods are used.
 Each method has advantages and disadvantages, depending on parameter selection and probabilistic model development.
 Traditional discriminative approaches partition clusters, such as perceptrons linearly determine class membership and can learn incrementally with more training data.

 The k-Nearest Neighbor (kNN) method is a persistent discriminative method that assigns a vector space of unknowns to the text or document of the class most prevalent among its k nearest neighbors.
 It is nonparametric and does not rely on parameter estimation.
 Decision trees, another non-parametric discriminative method, use information theoretic techniques to select classes and branches, providing insight into important features.
 However, decision trees tend to converge to a non-global optimum, which can be mitigated by decision forests.